-Samsung Galaxy S III Developer Edition for Verizon to feature unlockable bootloader, $599 price tagAlex Wagner - Senior News Editor
+Samsung Galaxy S III Developer Edition for Verizon to feature unlockable bootloader, $599 price tagAlex Wagner - Deputy Managing Editor, News Desk

 Bummed about the protected bootloader on Verizon's version of the Samsung Galaxy S III?
 Then you might be interested in the Samsung Galaxy S III Developer Edition for Verizon.
 The device features a user-unlockable bootloader, which will allow owners to easily tinker with their handset and load up custom ROMs.
 This special Galaxy S III Developer Edition will be available directly from Samsung via the company's developer portal.
 There's no mention of when the device will become available, but when it does, it'll be priced at $599.
 Samsung has put together a brief Q&A about the Galaxy S III Developer Edition, which can be found at the bottom of this post.

 Obviously it's kind of a bummer that Verizon's regular version of the Galaxy S III doesn't ship with a user-unlockable bootloader, especially since the models on other carriers all come with that feature.
 Since it doesn't seem likely that Verizon's regular Galaxy S III will magically gain an unlockable bootloader (at least not any time soon), this special Galaxy S III Developer Edition seems like a decent compromise.
 Interested customers will just need to spend a little extra time saving their pennies for one since it's only being offered with a contract-free $600 price tag.
 Keep it locked to PhoneDog for more information on the availability of the Galaxy S III Developer Edition for Verizon as we get it.
 How many of you are considering opening your wallet for this special handset?

 - Who is this for?